hundredrabbits/thebook/north_pacific_logbook.md

 We eat two small meals per day, but aren't yet low on energy.
 The terrible weather has a way of keeping us focused.
 When there is danger we become superhuman.
 We need less sleep, less food, less everything.
 Don't know how long we can sustain this though.

 ##### 1200
 The wind has lessened, but the rain has not.
-Wish they'd left together to give us some time to dry off.
+I wish we'd have time to dry off.
 The weather doesn't care about our damp clothing and water-logged bones.
-Devine makes gnocchi.
-I managed to finish off my entire bowl.
+Devine made gnocchi, and I managed to finish the entire bowl.
 This is a good sign!
-The wind is supposed to change tonight, and we hope that the waves die down with them.
+The wind is supposed to change tonight, and we hope that the waves die down.

 # Sailing at night